dmvandam/j1816/public/README.md

 # Public

-This folder is intended for all those people not interested in the script files and data reductions but are interested in the results.
+This folder is intended for all those people not interested in the script files and data reductions but are interested in the discovery, analysis and results.

 ## Discovery

 The discovery of J1816 was made by Z. Way et al. 2020 (ATel #13818 - http://www.astronomerstelegram.org/?read=13818) using data collected from ASAS-SN.
 The star showed a sudden steep decline in magnitude that was highly asymmetric.
 On discovery this star was mentioned in a tweet and picked up by my supervisor (Matt Kenworthy - Leiden Observatory) and I (Dirk van Dam - Leiden Observatory).

+INCLUDE PLOT OF JUST ASAS-SN DATA

 We are specifically interested in planet formation focused on the discovery and characterisation of circumplanetary disks / ring-systems and anything with an asymmetric eclipse must be indicative of non-spherical occulter, which produces the possibility that the object is a forming planet in an inclined, tilted and possibly offset (impact parameter != 0) from the star's centre.

 INCLUDE A GIF SHOWING INCLINATION, TILT AND IMPACT PARAMETER